btaanish/FlickTide/README.md

 - **Continuous Video Scrolling**: Infinite scrolling mechanism for video content.
 - **User Interactions**: Implemented like, comment, and share functionalities using React state management.
 - **Metadata Display**: Dynamically displays song titles and usernames fetched from the backend.
-- **Responsive Design**: Utilizes CSS Flexbox and Grid for responsive layouts compatible with various screen sizes.

 ## Technology Stack